 It is envisaged that during construction phase of the project, labourers for various jobs such as civil, mechanical and electrical works will be hired through authorised manpower agencies.
-It is anticipated that the peak labour requirement during construction phase of the project will be approx. 50 persons involving unskilled, semi-skilled and skilled labourers.
-Unskilled labourers is likely to be recruited from local villages, while semi-skilled and skilled labourers (approx. 10 to 15) may come from outside area.
+It is anticipated that the peak labour requirement during construction phase of the project will be approx. 30 persons involving unskilled, semi-skilled and skilled labourers.
+Unskilled labourers is likely to be recruited from local villages, while semi-skilled and skilled labourers may come from outside area.
 For labourer, who will spend the night onsite, accommodation will be provided.

 The influx of construction labourer will have both negative and positive impacts on the nearby community and local environment.
-The labourer will be accommodated in temporary campsite within the project boundary, which can have significant interface with the nearby communities.
+The labourer will be accommodated in temporary campsite near project site, which can have significant interface with the nearby communities.
 This might also put pressure on the local resources such as roads, fuel wood, water etc.